aflyax/aflyax.github.io/_posts/2015-1-21-layers-gadfly.md

 # tested in IJulia notebook

 using Gadfly
-# Julia is slow the first time you load Gadfly package AND the first time you plot
+# the package is slow the first time you load it AND the first time you plot

 x = [-π:0.1:π]
 y = sin(x)